- The Mountain Climber’s Beginning

 I was in love.
 Edward – that’s his name – was ten years older than me, and was handsome and caring and made me smile and feel safe.
 He was an outdoorsy type, but a diligent worker in town and was considered quite the catch.
 We met at a dance, and talked all through the night and after as the day wore on.
 I loved him quickly, and he professed his love for me on many occasions.
 I thought I was tremendously lucky to have found him.

-We had been dating for almost a year when he arranged today’s picnic.
+We had been dating for six months when he arranged today’s picnic.
 He’d gone to enormous effort to organise it, with hampers of fine foods and champagne, a picnic blanket, a thermos of coffee, and we’d motored out into the woods where we could be alone.
 It was all so perfect.
 So I thought today must surely have been the day he would propose.

 It’s silly I know, and of course you know what happened.
 He didn’t propose.
 In fact quite the opposite.
 He sat me down after lunch and said he didn’t love me anymore but had fallen love with someone else, so we should break up.